jimburton/sudoku/README.md

   type Block = [Maybe Int]
 ```

-We are going to define a function that checks if a puzzle satisfies
+We are going to define a function that checks if a puzzle is not
-the above constraints, by checking that each of the blocks satisfies
+violating any of the above constraints, by checking that none of the
-the constraints.
+blocks violate those constraints.

 ## Part 3